nunofachada/perfandpubtools/README.md

     5.8513    8.2370    5.7070    5.4285    5.4331
 ```

-The second parameter indicates the reference implementation from which to
+The 2nd parameter of the [speedup] function indicates the reference
-calculate speedups.
-In this case, specifying 1 will return speedups against the
+implementation from which to calculate speedups.
+In this case, specifying 1 will
-[NetLogo] implementation.
-The first row of the previous matrix shows the speedup
+return speedups against the [NetLogo] implementation.
+The first row of the
-of the [NetLogo] implementation against itself, thus it is composed of ones.
-The
+matrix in `s{1}` shows the speedup of the [NetLogo] implementation against
+itself, thus it is composed of ones.
+The second row shows the speedup of the
-second row shows the speedup of the Java ST implementation versus the [NetLogo]
+Java ST implementation versus the [NetLogo] implementation.
+If the 2nd
-implementation.
-If the second parameter is a vector, speedups against more than
+parameter of the [speedup] function is a vector, speedups against more than one
-one implementation are returned.
+implementation are returned in `s`.

-Setting the 1st parameter to 1 will yield a bar plot displaying the relative
+Setting the 1st parameter of [speedup] to 1 will yield a bar plot displaying the
-speedups:
+relative speedups:

 ```matlab
 speedup(1, 1, 'NL', nlv1, 'ST', stv1);